sinewalker/sinewalker.github.io/blog/4-bit-rules-of-computing-part-0.md

 think it also serves to remind me that *one shouldn't slave to rules for their own sake*: they are a guide only.
 Some rules are made to be broken too &mdash; relational databases should be 3rd Normal Form, for instance (not always).

-Some rules are more useful as you learn things and can be safely discarded when you know what you're doing.
+I agree that you should not break rules for special cases, but some rules are more useful as you learn things and can be safely discarded when you know what you're doing.

 **Rule 1**: The First Law: Nothing works First time
 ----